 This live, online course consists of:

-- Four 3-hour and 15-minute live-streamed virtual class sessions (held on consecutive days) and a 60-minute online orientation one day prior to the start of the course
+- Four live-streamed virtual class sessions (held on consecutive days) lasting between 2:00 and up to 2:30 hours in duration

 - Daily team exercises, which provide an opportunity to gain insights and perspectives from participants in other industries and functions